What happens when we receive the Eucharist?

 - we enter into intimate communion with the members of the Church spread all over the world (cf. 1 Cor 10:17).

-Sometimes this can be an emotional experience.
+Sometimes receiving the Eucharist can be an emotional experience, especially for adult converts to Catholicism who are receiving the Eucharist for the first time.
 Other times there can be no emotional response at all.
-The absence of an emotional response does not discredit or negate the Presence of Christ that is truly within us.
+The absence of an emotional response does not discredit or negate the Presence of Christ that is truly within you.
 But, if this Presence is going to bear fruit in our lives – if we are going to actually experience the increase in holiness and friendship with God that the Eucharist provides – then we must approach the Lord’s Table with the proper disposition.
-In other words, we must have knowledge that the Eucharist is Christ, truly believe it to be so, and have no mortal sins on our souls that would keep us from Him.
+In other words, we must have knowledge that the Eucharist is Christ, truly believe it to be so, and have no mortal (or “grave”) sins on our soul that would keep us from Him.

 As a vessel of the Lord, we are then called to go out and bring Christ to the world, by the way in which we witness to our Catholic faith in word and deed.
 That’s why, at the end of Mass, the priest says, “Go in Peace to love and serve the Lord.”
 And, since we have received such an amazing gift in our Eucharistic Lord and such a noble mission in making Him known, we can’t help but say, “Thanks be to God!”

 If this happens to you (and trust me, it happens to the best of us), then perhaps kneeling in your pew after Mass and saying a small prayer of thanksgiving to God will help you to focus your mind and to better appreciate what has just taken place.
-A popular custom is to pray the prayer to St. Michael the Archangel as well, since he is tasked with guarding Christians as they walk out into a world that is hostile to Christ.
+A popular custom is to pray the prayer to St. Michael the Archangel after Mass too, so that he will guard you as you walk out into a world that is hostile to Christ.

 Peace of Christ to you,